Restaurant: Impossible: Show structure

+Outcomes

+The Food Network has tracked performance of the series in turning restaurants around.
+By 2015, all seven of the restaurants featured in the 2011 premiere season had closed.
+By 2018, 100 of the first 140 restaurants renovated had closed.
+Only one of the 29 restaurants visited in the 2022–2023 final season has closed, and one has been sold.

 Audience

 On January 4, 2021, the show planned to move to Discovery+, with new episodes airing every Thursday.
 The move to the streaming platform was reversed in March 2021 due to negative viewer feedback, and now episodes will continue to premiere on Food Network for the near future.